-In line with the principle applying to tort above, the courts of Japan will have jurisdiction over the product liability case if the place where the wrongful act was committed or the place where the consequences occurred was within Japan.
+In line with the principle applying to tort noted in the foregoing, the courts of Japan will have jurisdiction over the product liability case if the place where the wrongful act was committed or the place where the consequences occurred was within Japan.
 In relation to the product liability case, "the place where the wrongful act was committed" is interpreted as the place of manufacture.